ShunSakurai/check_forbidden/README.md

 The icon was created with [アイコン ウィザード](http://freewareplace.web.fc2.com/) and the installer is created with [Inno Setup](http://www.jrsoftware.org/isdl.php).

 ## Installation
 This tool is currently only available for Windows at [Releases](https://github.com/ShunSakurai/check_forbidden/releases).
 All you have to do for installation and upgrading is to download and run the installer.
+Both 32-bit and 64-bit environments are supported.

 If you have the Python environment installed, you can run the source code with `python(3) check_forbidden.py` or `import check_forbidden` even on Mac and on any OS.